-If you have made some prior immovable commitment that you must keep that prevents attendance, it could be written down and you may miss only those times so you can keep you word to others.
-In doing so you would have to listen to a recording of the missed meeting and arrange to meet the facilitator to go over any exercises that were done before coming to the next meeting.
+If you have made some prior immovable commitment to others that you must keep that prevents attendance at a few sessions, it can be communicated to the facilitator and you may miss only those times so you can keep you word to others.
+In doing so you have to listen to a recording of the missed meeting and make arrangements to go through the material and exercises with the facilitator or another participant before coming to the next meeting.

-In all the programs and groups run around the world, this single rule has turned around many people’s lives, discovering that they had more power over their lives and more ability to keep their word than they had previously believed.
+In all the programs and groups run around the world, this single rule (committing to every session) has turned around many people’s lives, discovering that they had more power over their lives and more ability to keep their word than they had previously believed.